rbracken/autolight/README.md

 # Installation
-To build and install delux, run (requires gcc/clang & make):
+To build and install delux, run :
+- ./configure
 - make
 - sudo make install
-..and you're done!
-Precompiled versions can omit the `make` step, instead just running `make install`.
+...and you're done!

-To enable delux to start at boot, copy the delux script to `/usr/bin/delux` and copy the init.d/deluxd script to `/etc/init.d/deluxd`.
-Update your init or rc.d to load the script at boottime, and you're off to the races (on Ubuntu/Debian, this command is `update-rc.d deluxd defaults`).
+To enable delux to start at boot, update your init to run the /etc/init.d/deluxd script at boottime, and you're off to the races (on Ubuntu/Debian, this command is `update-rc.d deluxd defaults`).
+Lazy people or those with systemd should add it to /etc/rc.local.

 By default, the daemon runs as the `root` user, for hardware permision reasons.
 Future releases may use D-Bus / HAL to overcome this restriction.